Plumbing leaks are a nuisance. Some might cause a small amount of damage.

 - Damage: Insurance companies only pay to fix damage caused by covered perils.
 Fire, wind, hail, and water are all perils commonly covered by homeowner’s insurance policies.
 If you have a named peril policy, the perils covered will be explicitly listed; if you have an all peril policy, only the perils not covered will be listed, and anything not listed as not being covered should then be covered.

 What all of this means is that your homeowner’s insurance policy will only cover a slab leak if it’s a sudden leak that causes a physical loss inside the home and your policy has water damage listed as a covered peril.
-If your slab leak does not meet all of this criteria, it’s likely that your claim will be denied.
+If your slab leak does not meet all criteria, it’s likely that your claim will be denied.

 What Should I Do If My Insurance Won’t Cover the Damage?